 - (a) General Authority.
 Except as restricted by these rules, a magistrate judge may exercise all powers and duties authorized by federal statutes, regulations, and the Federal Rules of Civil Procedure. - (b) Duties.
-A magistrate judge may: - (1) issue administrative inspection warrants; - (2) issue civil seizure warrants under 21 U.S.C. § 881 and 18 U.S.C. § 981-983: - (3) issue search and seizure warrants for levy under the Internal Revenue Code; - (4) act on post judgment matters arising under Fed.
+A magistrate judge may: - (1) issue administrative inspection warrants; - issue civil seizure warrants under 21 U.S.C. § 881 and 18 U.S.C. § 981-983; - (3) issue search and seizure warrants for levy under the Internal Revenue Code; - (4) act on post judgment matters arising under Fed.
 R. Civ.
-P. 69, including the authority to - (A) issue writs; - (B) issue orders directing funds to be paid into or disbursed from the registry of the court; - hold hearings and make recommendations to the district judge on substantive issues including the liability of a party under a writ of garnishment or execution; and
+P. 69, including the authority to - (A) issue writs;

-- (D) perform duties specified in chapter 176 of Title 28 United States Code, as assigned by the court under the Federal Debt Collection Procedures Act, 28 U.S.C. § 3008; - (5) make determinations and enter appropriate orders under 28 U.S.C. § 1915, except to enter an order denying a request to proceed in forma pauperis; - (6) perform duties set forth in D.C.COLO.LCivR 8.1; - (7) exercise contempt authority as authorized by law; - (8) issue administrative subpoenas as authorized by law; and - (9) appoint masters under Fed.
+- (B) issue orders directing funds to be paid into or disbursed from the registry of the court; - (C) hold hearings and make recommendations to the district judge on substantive issues including the liability of a party under a writ of garnishment or execution; and - (D) perform duties specified in chapter 176 of Title 28 United States Code, as assigned by the court under the Federal Debt Collection Procedures Act, 28 U.S.C. § 3008; - (5) make determinations and enter appropriate orders under 28 U.S.C. § 1915, except to enter an order denying a request to proceed in forma pauperis; - (6) perform duties set forth in D.C.COLO.LCivR 8.1; - (7) make determinations and enter appropriate orders on discovery disputes in cases pending in other federal courts or courts of another country; - (87) exercise contempt authority as authorized by law; - (98) issue administrative subpoenas as authorized by law; and - (109) appoint masters under Fed.
 R. Civ.
 P. 53. - (c) Other Duties.
-On reference or order by a district judge, a magistrate judge may: - (1) conduct pretrial conferences, post-trial proceedings, early neutral evaluations, settlement conferences, other alternative dispute resolution proceedings, and other nondispositive pretrial proceedings; - (2) act on petitions to perpetuate testimony under Fed.
+On reference or order by a district judge, a magistrate judge may: - conduct pretrial conferences, post-trial proceedings, early neutral evaluations, settlement conferences, other alternative dispute resolution proceedings, and other nondispositive pretrial proceedings; - (2) act on petitions to perpetuate testimony under Fed.
 R. Civ.
-P. 27; - (3) hold hearings and make recommendations on dispositive matters; and - (4) make determinations and enter orders or recommendations on discovery disputes in cases pending in other federal courts or courts of another country.
+P. 27; and - (3) hold hearings and make recommendations to the district judge on dispositive matters-; and - (4) make determinations and enter orders or recommendations on discovery disputes in cases pending in other federal courts or courts of another country.